matus-kocik/wpaczsk/README.md

 - `habitat` (TextField): The natural habitat of the subspecies. // Biotop poddruhu.
 - `average_lifespan` (IntegerField): The average lifespan of the subspecies. // Priemerná dĺžka života poddruhu.
 - `description` (TextField): Description of the subspecies. // Popis poddruhu.
-- `ring_size` (FloatField): Recommended ring size for the species, specified as a numeric value to accommodate fractional measurements. // Odporúčaná veľkosť kružku pre poddruh, uvádzaná ako numerická hodnota umožňujúca záznam frakčných meraní.
+- `ring_size_id` (ForeignKey to Ring Size): Reference to a ring size. // Referencia na veľkosť kružku.
 - `images` (ManyToManyField to Image): Multiple images can be linked. // Obrázky súvisiace s poddruhom.
 - `videos` (ManyToManyField to Video): Multiple videos can be linked. // Video súvisiace s poddruhom.
 - `url_video` (URLField): Link to a video associated with the subspecies. // Odkaz na video súvisiace s podruhom.